manie204/gamepad-battery-splash/README.md

 ![splash-animation](https://github.com/manie204/gamepad-battery-splash/blob/master/splash-animation.gif)

+## How to Use

+There is no installation/configuration.
+Just run the program.
+It will be sitting idly in the background and checks battery levels once every few minutes.
+There can only be one instance running at the same time.

+I suggest adding the app to autostart to always have it running.

 ## Current Limitations

 I would like to work on these in the future.
 However, I don't have much time currently.